eevee/eev.ee/content/2016-12-01-lets-stop-copying-c.markdown

 I _do_ count a combined addition/concatenation operator that accepts different types of arguments as a form of weak typing.

-**Weak:** JavaScript (`+`), Unix shells (everything's a string, but even arrays/scalars are somewhat interchangeable)
+**Weak:** JavaScript (`+`), PHP, Unix shells (almost everything's a string, but even arrays/scalars are somewhat interchangeable).

-**Strong:** Rust (even numeric upcasts must be explicit).
+**Strong:** F#, Go (explicit numeric casts), Haskell, Python, Rust (explicit numeric casts).

-**Special mention:** Perl 5 is weak, _but_ it avoids most of the ambiguity by having entirely separate sets of operators for string vs numeric operations.
+**Special mention:** ACS only has integers; even fixed-point values are stored in integers, and the compiler has no notion of a fixed-point type, making it the weakest language imaginable.
+Perl 5 is weak, _but_ it avoids most of the ambiguity by having entirely separate sets of operators for string vs numeric operations.
 Python 2 is mostly strong, but that whole interchangeable bytes/text thing sure caused some ruckus.
+Tcl only has strings.

 ## Integer division